Public

 Introduction

-NOTE: Though the Arthur Carhart National Wilderness Training Center has made every effort to provide materials that are legally accurate, inholding access is legally complex and so it is important to contact your solicitor or general counsel if an inholding access issue arises in your wilderness.
-However, this toolbox will provide you with foundational knowledge so you will be aware of the initial conversations you should have with landowners, and how to fully engage in discussions with legal counsel.
+Important Note: While we have made every effort to ensure the accuracy of the materials provided, inholding access is legally complex.
+It is crucial to consult your solicitor or general counsel if an inholding access issue arises in your wilderness area.
+This toolbox is intended to provide foundational knowledge to help you initiate discussions with landowners and fully engage in consultations with legal counsel.

 Definitions